rlocatelli9/aprendendo-ingles/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## 🤔 How to contribute

+- Fork the repository;
+- Create a branch with your feature: `git checkout -b minha-feature`;
+- Commit your changes: `git commit -m 'feat: Minha nova feature'`;
+- Push to your branch: `git push origin minha-feature`.

+After the merge of your pull request is done, you can delete your branch.